jsenv/core/packages/independent/filesystem/docs/API.md

 resolveUrl("http://example.com", undefined); // throw "baseUrl is missing to resolve http://example.com"
 ```

 Technically, `http://example.com` is already absolute and does not need a _baseUrl_ to be resolved.
-But, receiving `undefined` when an absolute url was expected indicates there is something wrong in the code.
+But, receiving `undefined` when an absolute url was expect indicates there is something wrong in the code.

 This is a feature that helps to catch bugs.